 The COVID-19 pandemic has transformed our lives, making us realize the limits of science and technology against formidable viruses.
 At the same time, through remote work and online lectures, we have become more aware of the importance and the future potential of digital transformation (DX).
 Many issues cannot be solved by technology alone.
 However, engineering is expected to play an increasingly important role in meeting the challenges of modern society, which has become ever more complicated and diversified.

 The Institute of Industrial Science (IIS) at the University of Tokyo (UTokyo) is the largest university-affiliated research institute in Japan.
-With a commitment to pursuing academic truth, the UTokyo-IIS carries out a wide range of educational and research activities, such as cross-disciplinary research that transcends academic boundaries — which is a traditional feature of the UTokyo-IIS — as well as practical industry–academic collaboration, international collaboration, and hands-on research aimed at social implementation.
+With a commitment to pursuing academic truth, the UTokyo-IIS carries out a wide range of research and educational activities, such as cross-disciplinary research that transcends academic boundaries — which is a traditional feature of the UTokyo-IIS — as well as practical industry–academic collaboration, international collaboration, and hands-on research aimed at social implementation.

 In 2019, we celebrated our 70th anniversary.
 During the past 70 years, there have been significant research accomplishments and we have succeeded in producing many outstanding members of society.

-Furthermore, there are 3 affiliated research centers that span multiple research departments, 7 internal centers, 2 collaborative research centers, and an international collaborative research center that pursues international joint research.
+Furthermore, there are 3 affiliated research centers that span multiple research departments, 7 internal centers, one collaborative research centers, and an international collaborative research center that pursues international joint research.
 In addition to promoting original research in specialized fields, each laboratory systematically engages in interdisciplinary or international activities by using organizations such as the cross-disciplinary research centers.

 In 2017, the Chiba Experiment Station was relocated from its original site in Nishi-Chiba to the Kashiwa Campus, and since 2020, the facility is operating as a Large-scale Experiment and Advanced-analysis Platform (LEAP).
 In addition, a completely new facility called the “Design-Led X Platform,” the first of its kind, has also begun operations in 2017.